Introduction

 However, around that time, IBM also started looking internally at how their typewriters could be used in conjunction with paper or magnetic tape for word processing or publishing, with much more limited hardware needs, making them more affordable and suitable for office work.

-And so in 1964, IBM’s MT/ST (Magnetic Tape/Selectric Typewriter), the first dedicated word processor, reached the market.
+It took IBM about 6 years and finally, in 1964, IBM’s MT/ST (Magnetic Tape/Selectric Typewriter), the first dedicated word processor, reached the market.
 It wasn’t cheap at $10,000 (or $100,000 in 2024 dollars).
 This was a very significant machine, and interesting in many ways.
 I plan to cover it in more details in a separate post.

 Later generations of that system progressively got more affordable and used magnetic cards (“Mag Card Selectric Typewriter”), an internal tape loop (“Memory Typewriter”), or even battery-powered RAM (“Electronic Typewriter 75”).
 I did manage to collect some of these machines as well.1 I covered, in particular, the Memory Typewriter and Electronic Selectric Composer in a few posts.2